Best Air Purifiers for Allergies (2026)

 Smart features: Auto mode uses the built-in sensor to adjust fan speed automatically.
 Eco mode turns the fan off entirely when air quality has been consistently clean for 30 minutes, then restarts when particles are detected.
 The timer function runs in 1, 4, or 8-hour increments.

 Build quality: The AP-1512HH feels solid despite its moderate price.
-The filter housing is well-sealed, and the unit has been AAFA (Asthma and Allergy Foundation of America) certified — one of the few purifiers to carry this designation.
+The filter housing is well-sealed, and the unit has been AAFA (Asthma and Allergy Foundation of America) certified, one of the few purifiers to carry this designation.

 Noise: 24 dB on low, 53 dB on high.
 Eco mode is completely silent when the fan is off.

-4. Winix 5500-2 — True HEPA + PlasmaWave for Pollen Season
+5. Winix 5510: True HEPA + PlasmaWave for Pollen Season

 Why it works for allergies: True HEPA captures 99.97% of allergen particles at 0.3 microns.
-The pollen CADR of 246 CFM is the highest on this list, making it particularly effective during spring allergy season.
+The pollen CADR of 246 CFM is among the highest on this list, making it particularly strong during spring allergy season.
 PlasmaWave technology breaks down VOCs, allergen-triggering chemicals, and odors at the molecular level without producing harmful ozone (CARB certified).
 This is useful for people whose allergies are worsened by chemical irritants.

-6. Blueair Blue Pure 411 — Budget Pick
+6. Blueair Blue Pure 411a Max: Budget Pick

 Why it works for allergies: Blueair's HEPASilent technology combines mechanical and electrostatic filtration, capturing 99.97% of particles at 0.1 microns with less airflow resistance than pure mechanical HEPA.
 This means lower fan speeds (and less noise) for equivalent particle capture.
 The combination particle + carbon filter handles both allergens and light odors.

-Performance: 120 CFM CADR for dust and pollen covers rooms up to 190 sq ft effectively.
+Performance: 141 CFM CADR for dust and pollen covers rooms up to 219 sq ft effectively.
 For a single-person bedroom, this is adequate.
 For larger rooms, it will run continuously without fully clearing airborne allergens.

-7. Levoit Core 300 — Best Seller, Compact Rooms
+7. Levoit Core 300: Best Seller, Compact Rooms

 The Levoit Core 300 is the best-selling air purifier on Amazon for a reason: it delivers solid True HEPA performance in a compact, affordable package.
 For bedrooms under 220 sq ft, it provides effective allergy relief at a price point that makes owning multiple units practical.